Mjz86/c_colon/mcc.md

 - register storage:

-value's storage is valid in the currant expression, but the address may change at any time with rellocation, but for a given uniqe owning refrence to the register its the same
+value's storage is valid in the currant expression, but the address may change at any time with relocation, but for a given unique owning reference to the register its the same

 - opaque storage:

 value's storage is somewhere , but its valid at least till the current block ends

-- nostorage storage:
+- `nostorage` storage:

 no address is given for the value